Table of Contents

 If a stay-at-home parent dies unexpectedly, a life insurance policy could help a surviving spouse or other guardian to stay at home for some time or to hire help to cover some of the responsibilities of the deceased parent.

-Term life insurance provides coverage for a designated period, usually for 10, 15, 20 or 30 years.
+Term life insurance provides temporary coverage for a designated period, usually for 10, 15, 20 or 30 years.
 If you die during the policy term, your beneficiary will receive the death benefit.
 However, if you die after the policy has expired, your beneficiary will not receive a cash payout.
 Because term life insurance only lasts for a limited time period, it is often more affordable than permanent life insurance.

 Whole life insurance is a type of permanent insurance that includes a cash value component.
 You can borrow against your policy's cash value, use it to pay your premiums or withdraw some of it to cover expenses while you're still alive.
 The cash value benefit can increase every year as you contribute premiums to the policy, and some insurance companies also pay interest on your cash value balance.
 Cash value loans accrue interest, however, and loans and withdrawals may generate income tax liabilities.
 In addition to reducing the cash value, loans and withdrawals can also reduce the value of the death benefit and may cause the policy to lapse.